JohnNooney/HadoopAutoProvisioner/README.md

 # HadoopAutoProvisioner
-A user-friendly way of provisioning a cluster for the big data framework Hadoop
+A user-friendly way of provisioning a cluster for the big data framework Hadoop.
+This appliction contains a React Frontend and a Flask API.
+Both of these work together to spin up Docker-based Hadoop Cluster.
+The React frontend will walk you through what Hadoop is and help you quickly start up a Hadoop cluster.

-## Current Implementation
-Right now there are two services being used to spin a cluster progmatically.
-The Flask API and a React Frontend.
-The user will interact with the React frontend and through the use of POST or GET requests, commands are sent to the Flask API to perform.
-Right now the Flask API accepts a GET for testing the connection and a POST which will provide the API with the correct configuration information needed to spin up a cluster.
-Currently a cluster is not being spun up.
-Instead a sample Docker conatiner is starting up in place of a cluster.
-Future implemenations will add this.

 ## How To
 Start up the container for each service

+### Pull the Docker containers
+1. ``` docker run -dp 5000:5000 -v //var/run/docker.sock:/var/run/docker.sock -v //usr/bin/docker:/usr/bin/docker johnnoon74/hadoopapi:latest --name hadoopapi ```
+2. ``` docker run -dp 3000:3000 johnnoon74/hadoopcreator:latest --name hadoopcreator```

 ### Build Containers
 **Flask API**